 "Well, my name is Haines!" and putting spurs to his horse, he was out of hearing instantly.

-This, we have been informed, was the origin of the phrase.
+This, we have been informed, was the origin of the phrase.2

-We have found no record of such an encounter in Jefferson's papers, but the story bears a general resemblance to other stories about ordinary citizens unknowingly encountering Jefferson.
-Lucia Stanton, in her article, "'A Well-Ordered Household': Domestic Servants in Jefferson's White House," attributes the proliferation of such stories in part to Jefferson's habit of taking solitary rides each day: "The absence of an attending servant on Jefferson's daily rides shocked Washington society and spawned numerous stories of his encounters with citizens who abused their president without realizing they were conversing with him."
+We have found no record of such an encounter in Jefferson's papers, but the story bears a general resemblance to other stories about ordinary citizens unknowingly encountering Jefferson during his presidential terms.
+According to historian Lucia Stanton, "The absence of an attending servant on Jefferson's daily rides shocked Washington society and spawned numerous stories of his encounters with citizens who abused their president without realizing they were conversing with him."3